 This course is a general overview of economic systems.
 It examines the assumptions and metric underlying economic theories, including an analysis of micro issues (utility, supply and demand, and product and resource pricing) and macro issues (national income accounting, employment theory, and fiscal and monetary policies).
 All over the world, countries are undertaking economic reforms (often called "globalization" or "structural adjustment policies") that their leaders believe will provide their citizens with lower unemployment and higher living standards.
-While the focus is primarily upon American case studies are included from economies such as China, Japan, South Africa, Sweden, Luxembourg, Switzerland, Germany, some Eastern European countries, Russia, New Zeeland, Saudi Arabia and Mexico for comparative analysis.
+While the focus is primarily upon American economics and its effect upon health care delivery, non-American case studies are included from economies such as China, Japan, South Africa, Sweden, Luxembourg, Switzerland, Germany, some Eastern European countries, Russia, New Zeeland, Saudi Arabia and Mexico for comparative analysis.
 LD, SS